 Buybacks are moderate as the dividend is made a priority over buybacks.
 A buyback plan was initiated in 2018 and the share count has been reduced from 630 million to about 595 million since then.
 Unfortunately, most managers are not good at capital allocation, and so far the buybacks have been done at multiples higher than the current one.
 In April 2020 they temporarily stopped the buybacks, at a time when the stock is down 20-25% from its peak.

-I believe the stewardship to be pretty standard.
-Diageo has been involved in many M&A and most of them seems to be done at acceptable multiples, except for some “unlucky” deals in China.
+I believe stewardship to be pretty standard.
+Diageo has been involved in many M&A and most of them seem to be done at acceptable multiples, except for some “unlucky” deals in China.
 This is not an owner-operated company, and thus we can expect to have issues with the agency problem: the board and management have minimum ownership in the business.
-All in all, I believe Diageo is one of the companies that can manage decent returns even with a mediocre management because of it’s sticky products.
+All in all, I believe Diageo is one of the companies that can manage decent returns even with mediocre management because of it’s sticky products.

-Investing in a stock that has the ability to resist competitive threats and generate abnormal profits are what all investors are looking for.
+Investing in a stock that has the ability to resist competitive threats and generate abnormal profits is what all investors are looking for.
 Such a stock can compound investment returns at consistently above-average rates over the long term.
 Unfortunately, these stocks are far between and many of them sooner or later reverse fortunes.
 Two industries that have stood the test of times are tobacco and alcohol, so-called sin stocks.